dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide.md

 ## Django settings

-In this section I will describe Django settings, that may affect performance.
+In this section I will describe Django settings, that may affect the performance.

 ### Database connection lifetime

-By default, Django closes database connection at the end of each request.
+By default, Django closes the database connection at the end of each request.
 You could setup TTL of a database connection by changing [`CONN_MAX_AGE`](https://docs.djangoproject.com/en/1.11/ref/settings/#conn-max-age) value:

 -  `0` - close connection at the end of each request,